Wasay-A/Sensible/README.md

 If any issues arise with building the project, then the project can be cleaned by going to Build > Clean Project and then rebuild by going to Build > Rebuild Project.

-For detailed instructions, please refer to
+For detailed instructions, please refer to [Android Studio Documentation](https://developer.android.com/studio/intro)